 A new government directive was sent out to the police forces in August.
 ShootCert understands this will become law before the end of the year.

-As things stand at the moment approximately half of the Firearms Departments in the UK require a medical certificate for all licenses.
+As things stand at the moment approximately half of the Firearms Departments in the UK require a medical certificate for all licences.
 First-time grants and all renewals alike.

-The other half only require a medical certificate for First-time Grant applicants or a Renewal if the applicant declares a medical condition on his/her application.
+The other half only requires a medical certificate for First-time Grant applicants or a Renewal if the applicant declares a medical condition on his/her application.

 This is changing so that there is uniformity right across the UK.
 In the future applicants will need a medical certificate to accompany ALL applications.
 That is ALL First-time Grants and ALL Renewals, regardless.

 Clearly, it is sensible to have uniformity and in fact, this has been in the pipeline for some time.
 However, this may well have been advanced because of the recent tragic events that occurred in Plymouth.

 ShootCert feels that this transparency is entirely logical and will be seen to help security in this country which should be welcomed and supported by all in order to protect our sport.
 We also believe that it is now highly unlikely that renewals will be extended to every 10 years and that the five-year renewal is here to stay.